fdtschmitz/Django_Docker_Project/README-en.md

 ### Conclusion

 In this article, we covered how to create a Docker container for a Django system.
-You can access the files for this article on my [Github](https://github.com/fdtschmitz/Django_Docker_Project).

 The power and versatility of using containers for applications are undeniable.
 I hope this article is useful in some way and can contribute to your studies.